higorspinto/software-quality-measures/README.md

 Cyclomatic complexity is a software metric used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code [3].

 Many software testing tools include a statistic known as the McCabe cyclomatic complexity metric in their reports.
 This metric is a calculation of how many different linear paths of execution there are through a given class or method.
-The metric itself has important implications for developers writing unit tests who want 100% code coverage.
+The metric itself has important implications for developers writing unit tests who want 100% code coverage [4].

 The cyclomatic complexity metric is always provided as a whole number.
 The lower the number is, the fewer linear paths of execution the code contains.